Camp Zama volunteers recognized for 10,000 hours helping Religious Service Office

 |0

-This work, Camp Zama volunteers recognized for 10,000 hours helping Religious Service Office [Image 4 of 4], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Camp Zama volunteers recognized for 10,000 hours helping Religious Service Office, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.